Domracheva wins mass start to take third gold

 Norway's Ole Einar Bjoerndalen holds the record for most biathlon gold medals at a single Games with his four from the 2002 Salt Lake City Olympics.

-Domracheva, now her country's most successful Olympic athlete, will also take part in the relay, although Belarus are not the favourites.
+Domracheva, now her country's most successful Olympic athlete, will also take part in the relay, although Belarus are not the favorites.

 Domracheva said she had yet to decide whether she would take part in the mixed relay, where Belarus have very little chance of a medal.